xjx0506/ShareMe/README.md

 # ShareMe

-This is front end of the shareme app
+Contains front end of the shareme app